sourari/GHP-Tutorial/README.md

 Whenever I commit to this repository, whether on my local machine or by editing files directly on GitHub, GitHub Pages will automatically run [Jekyll](https://jekyllrb.com/) to rebuild the pages in the site, from the content in the associated Markdown files.

+## Structuring your site

-## This page, README.md, is the index for this site.
+#### This page, README.md, is the index for this site.
 But it doesn't need to be the only page.
 You can create new pages for your site in GitHub or locally with git, and then add them to your index to build a more complete website.
 (Note that I could also have used html for this site, if I had named this page **index.html**.)

 For example, here's a link to another page in this repo, which includes additional resources for learning Markdown:
 [/markdown.md](/markdown.md)

-Here's another link to a page in this repo, which includes more information on incorporating MathJax into a GH site: [/mathjax.md](/mathjax.md)
+Here's another link to a page in this repo, which includes more information on incorporating mathematical notations using MathJax into a GH site: [/mathjax.md](/mathjax.md)

 ### Find more info about [GitHub Pages here](https://pages.github.com/)

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kevenson/GHP-Testing/settings).
+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your repository settings.
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+You can learn more about Jekyll websites [here](https://jekyllrb.com/).

 ### Support or Contact